A grant is one form of financial aid that typically does not have to be repaid.

 • accepting the tuition waiver (if one is offered)*

-The Illinois Special Education Teacher Tuition Waiver (SETTW) Program Application/Teaching Agreement/Promissory Note is available online via the Program Applications & Status Checks area of the ISAC Student Portal.
-After entering and submitting your data, follow the on-screen instructions to print the completed application, sign it, and mail it to ISAC.
-Important: please note that the application is not complete until the Application/Teaching Agreement/Promissory Note, with an original ink signature, is received at ISAC.
+The Illinois Special Education Teacher Tuition Waiver (SETTW) Program Application/Teaching Agreement/Promissory Note is accessed online via the Program Applications & Status Checks area of the ISAC Student Portal.